Milk Allergy in Babies

 Heal the mother?

 A food allergy can cause damage to the lining of the gut (intestines).
 Repeated exposure to food allergens is sometimes said to cause “leaky gut syndrome”.
 Author Robyn Noble explains that repeated gut damage allows more undigested food components to enter the blood stream from the intestine than normal leading to symptoms of food intolerance.
 Symptoms may also appear without gut damage due to enzyme or other biochemical deficiencies.
-Healing the mother’s gut with the right diet may help her breastfed baby with food intolerances and allergies by making her breast milk less inflammatory23.
-In extreme cases, Noble notes that when mothers consume only cooked foods or take pancreatic digestive enzymes* it seems to help food breakdown to reduce food allergy severity (Noble, 2015, p50-53).
+Healing the mother’s gut with the right diet may help her breastfed baby with food intolerances and allergies by making her breast milk less inflammatory.20 In extreme cases, Noble notes that when mothers consume only cooked foods or take pancreatic digestive enzymes* it seems to help food breakdown to reduce food allergy severity (Noble, 2015, p50-53).

 Are probiotics helpful?